nightwatchjs/nightwatch-docs/guide/mobile-app-testing/commands.md

 ---
 title: Commands for native mobile app tests
-description:  Introduction to commands that can be used for native mobile apps
+description:  Introduction to commands that can be used for native mobile apps.
 summary_image: https://nightwatchjs.org/img/banner.png
 ---

-<div class="page-header"><h2>Introduction to commands for native mobile apps test</h2></div>
+<div class="page-header"><h2>Commands for native mobile apps test</h2></div>

 ### Overview

-Using commands,you can interact with elements in the mobile application or the OS itself by specifying selectors.
+Using commands, you can interact with elements in the mobile application or the OS itself by specifying selectors.
 Please refer to this [guide][1] to understand how selectors work in the context of native mobile applications.

 ### App related commands